Smoking and Quitting Smoking (cont.)

 By smoking, you can cause health problems not only for yourself but also for those around you.

 Smoking is an addiction.
 Tobacco contains nicotine, a drug that is addictive.
 The nicotine, therefore, makes it very difficult (although not impossible) to quit.
 In fact, since the U.S. Surgeon General's 1964 report on the dangers of smoking, millions of Americans have quit.
-Still, approximately 440,000 deaths occur in the U.S. each year from smoking-related illnesses; this represents almost 1 out of every 5 deaths.
+Still, approximately 484,000 deaths occur in the U.S. each year from smoking-related illnesses.
+This represents almost 1 out of every 5 deaths.
 The reason for these deaths is that smoking greatly increases the risk of getting lung cancer, heart attack, chronic lung disease, stroke, and many other cancers.
 Smokers die an average of 10 years earlier than nonsmokers.
 Smoking is the most preventable cause of death.
 In addition, smoking is perhaps the most preventable cause of breathing (respiratory) diseases within the USA.

 Smoking harms not just the smoker, but also family members, coworkers, and others who breathe the smoker's cigarette smoke, called secondhand smoke or passive smoke.
 Among infants up to 18 months of age, secondhand smoke is associated with as many as 300,000 cases of chronic bronchitis and pneumonia each year.
 In addition, secondhand smoke from a parent's cigarette increases a child's chances for middle ear problems, causes coughing and wheezing, worsens asthma, and increases an infant's risk of dying from sudden infant death syndrome (SIDS).